kepet19/SimpleMaven/README.md

 This is a repository for people starting out using maven on the terminal/vim.

 ## Reason for this project
-I am a student that like to figure out things, instead of an Ide that do all of these things for me.
+I am a student that like to figure out things, instead of using an IDE that do all of these things for me.
-I did this project because I find it hard to figure all of these things out.
+I did this project because I find it hard to find any information on maven.

 # Aliases for creating maven projects.